blaineprickett/AutomateReporting/README.md

 # AutomateReporting

-This is my workflow for automating a daily excel report in my current role as a food service Retail Manager at a loval university where I manage 6 retail outlets.
+This is my workflow for automating a daily excel report in my current role as a Retail Food Service Manager at a local university where I manage 6 different retail outlets.
 Time is all I have.
-Plus I hate emailing files.
+I hate emailing files.
+So I've set up a system to automate reporting and save to One Drive for senior leadership access.
 ______________________________________________________
 Tools: Microsoft Outlook rules, VBA Scrips, Python, Openpyxl Library, and Microsoft OneDrive.
 ______________________________________________________